Better than Magnificent

 1) An earthquake in the late Qing dynasty leveled the rest of the temple, but the tower survived because, being made of wood, it was flexible.
 As might be expected, a reconstruction of the temple is underway in the name of tourism.

 2) The Cultural Revolution.
-Parts of the Buddha were hacked, and some documents which had been hidden in it were destroyed, including much of the history of the temple,
+Parts of the Buddha were hacked, and some documents which had been hidden in it were destroyed, including much of the history of the temple.

 The last stop was the one Li Bing, a thousand years ago, called “magnificent “—the hanging temple on Hengshan, another sacred mountain, this one to Daoism.
-Begun in the Song dynasty (or earlier), the temple looks like it ought to have a frame around it, and be sold as a 3 D insert; it literally clings to the side of a mountain It was built by monks who perched down from the top, put in beams, carved the caves, etc. It is a Daoist temple—but at least one room helps explain why it (and not much else on Henghsan) survived the Cultural (and other) revolution.
+Begun in the Song dynasty (or earlier), the temple looks like it ought to have a frame around it, and be sold as a 3 D insert; it literally clings to the side of a mountain It was built by monks who perched down from the top, put in beams, carved the caves, etc. It is a Daoist temple—but at least one room helps explain why it (and not much else on Hengshan) survived the Cultural (and other) revolution.
 One multicultural (my word, not the guide’s) room has: the Buddha in the center, one of the Daoist immortals on one side, and Confucius himself on the other .
 Rumor has it that one tablet was added during the Cultural Revolution—“Long Live Chairman Mao”.
 And that may well be why the Hanging Temple (truly magnificent, and fortunately, we do have an exclamation point in English!) exists today.

 As I said, a magnificent day.